A Complete Leesa Mattress Review:

 - without phthalates regulated by the Consumer Product Safety Commission

 - with Low VOC (volatile organic compound) emissions for indoor air quality (< 0.5 parts per million)

-Without making exact claims, this would mean fewer carbon emissions and “greener” transport (like freight or truck versus airplane).
+Without making exact claims, this would mean less carbon emissions and “greener” transport (like freight or truck versus airplane).

 *Except folks in Alaska and Hawaii, there’s a $100 return fee—Sorry y’all, but why do you have to live so far away!!*

 As well, from the get-go shipping is free, and you have the option to get in-home white glove delivery.

 If you decide Leesa isn’t going to work for you after 100 calendar days of sleep, Leesa will coordinate a pickup of the mattress from your home.